jflessau/mail-bouncer/README.md

 REST service for CAPTCHA-protected email dispatching.

 **Use case:** You have a website with no backend code like one produced with a static site generator.
-You need to send an email e.g. when a user submits a form, etc.
+You need to send an email e.g. when a user submits a form.
 But you can't have your email credentials in the frontend for obvious reasons.

 ## Endpoints